-An unanticipated and somewhat surprising development came out of the COVID-19 pandemic.
+An unanticipated and somewhat surprising development came out of the COVID 19 pandemic.

-In Australia, the research found a 419% increase in the keyword search query “Stocks to Buy” year over year from 2019 to 2020 and a 238% increase from March to April of 2020 when global markets crashed.
-They then recovered at startling speed compared to the January to February period of 2020.
+Here in Australia, the research found a 419% increase in the keyword search query โ€œStocks to Buyโ€ year over year from 2019 to 2020, and a 238% increase in the March to April period of 2020 when global markets crashed and then recovered in startling speed, compared to the January to February period of 2020.

-Moderately less dramatic was the increase in the keyword search query “How to Invest in The Stock Market.”
-It was up 241% year over year and 179% comparing the period from March to April against queries from January to February.
+Moderately less dramatic was the increases in the keyword search query โ€œHow to Invest in The Stock Marketโ€, up 241% year over year and 179% comparing the period from March to April against queries in January to February.

 Among the myriad of questions facing these newcomers was the issue of buying Australian dividend stocks or stocks that do not pay dividends.
-Regardless of investing philosophy, all investors have the same ultimate goal – a return on their initial investment.
+Regardless of investing philosophy, all investors have the same ultimate goal โ€“ return on their initial investment.

 Top Australian Brokers